Nash Equilibria in Games with Playerwise Concave Coupling Constraints: Existence and Computation: Learning Constrained Nash Equilibria

 \paragraph{Log barrier regularization} First, we define the set $\mathcal{C}^\circ \coloneqq \left\{ x \in \mathcal{X} \;\big|\; \forall j \in [b],\; c_j(x) > \alpha_j \right\}$ of strictly feasible strategies.
 For each player $i \in [m]$ and $x \in \mathcal{C}^\circ$, let

 where $\eta > 0$ is a parameter controlling the regularization.
-Observe that for each constraint $j$, the log-term serves as a barrier that tends to $-\infty$ as $c_j(z)$ approaches the threshold $\alpha_j$ for any $j \in [b]$.
+Observe that for each constraint $j \in [b]$, the log term serves as a barrier that tends to $-\infty$ as $c_j(z)$ approaches the threshold $\alpha_j$.
 Then, we propose the following independent log barrier regularized gradient ascent: Suppose in iteration~$t$ for $0 \leq t \leq T-1$, each player $i$ simultaneously performs the projected regularized gradient update

 for some stepsize $\gamma^{(t)} > 0$, where $\nabla_{x_i} B_i^\eta(x) = \nabla_{x_i} u_i(x) + \eta \sum_{j \in [b]} \frac{\nabla_{x_i} c_j(x)}{c_j(x) - \alpha_j}$, and $\mathcal{P}_{\mathcal{X}_i}[\cdot]$ denotes projection onto $\mathcal{X}_i$.
 Our goal in the following is to design $\smash{\gamma^{(t)}}$ and $\eta$ to guarantee feasibility of all joint iterates and convergence to a constrained Nash equilibrium.